heysokam/wgpu/readme.md

 This wrapper is auto-generated with Futhark.
 Most names are renamed with a Callback function for ergonomics.
 See the @[gen/cfg](./gen/cfg.nim) file for a detailed list for renaming rules.
+Use the raw api @[wgpu/raw](./src/wgpu/raw.nim) for access to the verbatim C names.
+Use the api @[wgpu](./src/wgpu.nim) for access to the standard Nim-mified names and extras.

 ### About the buildsystem
 The buildsystem of this lib depends on cargo and git.